Shohei Ohtani

 Ohtani won his second unanimous AL MVP in 2023, leading the AL with 44 home runs while recording 10 wins as a pitcher.
 He became the first player to win multiple unanimous MVPs and the first Japanese-born player to win a league home run title.
 After the 2023 season, Ohtani signed a 10-year, $700 million contract with the Dodgers, the largest contract in professional sports history at the time.
-Unable to pitch in 2024 while recovering from a second elbow injury, Ohtani played as a DH for the Dodgers.
+Unable to pitch in 2024 while recovering from a second elbow injury, Ohtani played only as a DH for the Dodgers.
 He was unanimously named the 2024 National League (NL) MVP after becoming the first player in MLB history to record 50 home runs and 50 stolen bases in a season and won the 2024 World Series in his first MLB postseason appearance.
 (Note: Ohtani joined Frank Robinson as the only players to win the MVP award in both leagues and became the first DH to win the award in MLB history.)
 Ohtani returned to pitching in 2025 and set a Dodgers franchise record with 55 home runs in a season, winning his second consecutive NL MVP unanimously and becoming the only player to win multiple MVP awards in each league.
 He was named the 2025 NLCS MVP after hitting three home runs and pitching six shutout innings with 10 strikeouts in Game 4 (Note: No player had struck out even five batters where they hit three home runs in any MLB game.
 No player had hit more than two home runs in a career in games they pitched before in MLB history.) en route to capturing back-to-back championships in the 2025 World Series.
+Since 2023, Ohtani's jerseys have sold more than any other in the U.S., Japan and worldwide.

 Internationally, Ohtani represents Japan.
 At the 2023 World Baseball Classic, he led Team Japan to their third championship and was named the tournament's MVP.
-The 2023 final against the United States was one of the most-watched baseball games in history, culminating with Ohtani striking out Angels teammate and U.S. captain Mike Trout on a full count, securing a 3–2 win.
+The 2023 final against the United States was one of the most-watched baseball games in history, culminating in Ohtani striking out Angels teammate and U.S. captain Mike Trout on a full count, securing a 3–2 win.

+Ohtani was awarded AP Male Athlete of the Year four times in 2021, 2023, 2024 and 2025.
+He was named one of Times 100 most influential people in the world in 2021 and has been listed by Forbes as one of the world's ten highest-paid athletes in 2025 and 2026.